nko5/website/designs/blog/kickoff.md

 # Announcing Node Knockout #4

-Node Knockout, the world's biggest, baddest node.js hackathon, is back with a vengeance.
+[Node Knockout](http://nodeknockout.com), the world's biggest, baddest node.js hackathon, is back.

 ## What is it?